Puthiya Thalaimurai TV

 Puthiya Thalaimurai TV is a Tamil news channel headquartered at Chennai, Tamil Nadu, India.
 It is run by Chennai-based The New Generation Media Corporation, along with Puthiya Thalaimurai Magazine.
 The Channel is viewed channel in Tamil Nadu.
-The New Generation Media Group also has an English website, www.thefederal.com.
+The New Generation Media Group also has an English website, The Federal.
 The Federal is a digital platform disseminating news, analysis and commentary.
 It seeks to look at India from the perspective of the states.

 History

 Puthiya Thalaimurai TV launched on 24 August 2011.
 It broadcasts news, discussion, documentary and infotainment programmes.